 If you want to build an AI agent, there are many different ways to do it.
-And there are different ideas circulating in the AI community about which technical approach will ultimately yield the most robust generic agent.
+And there are different ideas circulating in the AI community about which technical approach will ultimately yield the most robust general agent.

 At rabbit, we develop experiments to explore a variety of technical approaches.
 Teach mode represents our efforts to bring one of these experiments to users right now.